-For anyone with even a passing interest in horse riding, jodhpurs and breeches should be considered wardrobe essentials.
-Some may claim the two terms are interchangeable, but there are a few subtle differences that make one or the other more suitable for certain situations.
+For anyone with an interest in horse riding, riding pants and breeches should be considered wardrobe essentials.
+Some may claim the two terms are interchangeable.
+But, there are a few subtle differences that make one or the other more suitable for certain situations.

-So what is the difference between jodhpurs and breeches, and which should you choose?
+So what’s the difference between jodhpurs, riding tights & breeches?
+Which should you choose?

 The history of jodhpurs

-While doing so, they wore a particular type of pants known as ‘churidars’ that were flared at the top and tapered at the bottom.
-As the British also started to play polo, they adopted these garments as their pant of choice, naming them after Jodhpur in the process – this would account for the unusual spelling of the word.
+While doing so, they wore a particular type of pants known as ‘churidars’.
+These were flared at the top and tapered at the bottom.
+As the British also started to play polo, they adopted these garments as their pant of choice, naming them after Jodhpur in the process.
+This would account for the unusual spelling of the word.